piky/templator/README2.md

 if class = Interfaces EtherLike Extension -> Attach Template Module EtherLike-MIB
 ### magic 4: SNMPvX
 add to all template names with SNMP items.
 This gets rewritten to SNMPv1, SNMPv2 or SNMPv3. (currently in camel route)

+### why generator is implemented in the first place?
+What XML format should be so it can be a part of Zabbix?

+Templates
+  - Require of 'template/metric/trigger prototypes'
+    - Reusing item/trigger names and descriptions
+  - Need to fill in all attributes, even if they are not used.
+No defaults.
+Too verbose!
+Too much boilerplate!
+    - Built in translations
+  - Templates are Zabbix version specific.
+Shouldn't be.
+So you end up o
+  - All enum attributes are shown as integers.
+Not possible to remember them!
+  - Style: Application and Tag reusing

+Triggers
+  - Edit triggers/trigger prototypes in Zabbix in XML form because of Trigger dependencies.
+You need to reference templates by expression+name+rec_expression.
+Thats HARD.
+  - Introduce trigger 'snippets': Built in into zabbix expressions for one or two metrics.
+  - Introduce shorter trigger expressions that do not mention template/host name by default.

+What can help to reduce the requirement for external generation tool?
+- introduction to short identifier for templates/triggers/metrics
+- switch to JSON as less verbose
+- allow not to use all attributes